softprops/dispatch-meetup/README.md

     val client = meetup.rest.Client(Key("your_api_key"))

 Once you have a client, you can start making requests.
-The philsophy of this client is to let you decide what you want to use for deserializing API response.
+The philsophy of this client is to let you decide what you want to use for deserializing API responses.
 The interface for doing so is by providing a function of `Response => T`.

     client.groups.urlname("ny-scala")(as.lift.Json)